 Hartigan is leading a study of the HH 32 jet with data taken from the Keck image slicer.
 The new data explore the spatial and velocity characteristic of the blue part of the spectrum of a stellar jet for the first time.
 The resulting data cubes include Fe, Ca, Mg, H, O, and N, and contain a wealth of new information about the outflow, shock waves, and entrainment.

-ALMA Studies of Photodissociation Regions: With Rice assistant professor Andrea Isella, Hartigan obtained deep maps of a bright region of photodissociation in the Carina Nebula at millimeter and sub-mm wavelengths with the Atacama Large Millimeter Array in Chile.
+ALMA and Gemini Studies of Photodissociation Regions: With Rice assistant professor Andrea Isella, Hartigan obtained deep maps of a bright region of photodissociation in the Carina Nebula at millimeter and sub-mm wavelengths with the Atacama Large Millimeter Array in Chile.
 The array has recently been configured to operate at high enough frequencies to observe emission from the 600-micron line of C I. Together with existing H2 observations and new ALMA CO and CS maps of the region, we now have the first high-resolution maps that trace gas from where it is molecular deep within the dark cloud, to its atomic stage, to where it becomes ionized at the dissociation front, a process which occurs in all regions of massive star formation.
-The data have just been acquired, and we are looking to analyze it fully in 2017.
-Additional high-resolution images should become available this spring, as a proposal led by Hartigan for time on the 8-meter Gemini adaptive optics imager was just accepted.
-The adaptive optics imager should provide the sharpest image ever of a photodissociation region, and will rival that achievable with the James Webb Space Telescope when it comes on-line.
+Graduate student Maxwell Hummel is studying the cores in the Carina region with these data.

 Back to Hartigan's Home Page